Updated January 2025

-THE GUTTY GOLF ERA
+THE GUTTY BALL ERA

 The gutty ball was introduced in 1848 and played by everyone almost immediately.
 The end date of the gutty era corresponds with Sandy Herd’s Open victory in 1902 when, using the new Haskell ball, he defeated Harry Vardon who still was using the gutty.
 Herd was outdriving Vardon by a considerable distance.
 A smart competitor, Vardon switched to the new rubber core ball and won the following year’s Open.
 Other champions – like the Smith brothers – switched from the gutty to the new ball in that same year.
-For our purposes, the gutty era spans 1850-1902/3.
+For our purposes, the gutty ball era spans 1850-1902-03.
 Certainly many players still used the gutty after that date, but the golfing mainstream quickly went with the “new” ball.

 CLUBS

 Woods – Long-nosed, semi long-nosed, transitional woods and “compressed heads” should be allowed.
 The head should be connected to the shaft with a scare or splice.
-Socket heads were not available during the gutty era and should not be allowed.
+Socket heads were not available during the gutty ball era and should not be allowed.
 Face decoration such as lines, crosshatching, inserts, and the like, are of no consequence for woods.

 Irons – Irons must be smooth-faced.
 Random dot punching, lines and other face markings should be disallowed as the use of face scoring of any type was not important until later in the development of golf equipment.